Diana-Elen/Flower-Shop-web-site/README.md

 # Flower-Shop-web-site
-This is an online store for a fictive flower shop
+An online store for a fictive flower shop, where I used HTML, CSS, JavaScript, React, Bootstrap The site is published on Netlify: https://diana-flower-shop.netlify.app/